duke24k/self-driving-car-nd/p5/README.md

 ![alt text][image8]

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I decided to use YCrCb 1-channel HOG features plus 32 spatially binned color and 64 histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

 ![alt text][image5]